-Our cataract surgeons now offer Laser Assisted Cataract Surgery w/ CATALYS®
+Our cataract surgeons offer Cataract Surgery w/ CATALYS®

 Every eye has a unique size and shape.
 CATALYS’ advanced 3D imaging technology builds a 3D map of each eye and tailors the treatment to that map.
 This enables Philadelphia Eye Associates cataract surgeons to create a customized treatment plan that matches the uniqueness of each eye.

 Next, our cataract surgeons use the laser to create a circular opening for accessing and removing the cataract.
 Clinical studies have shown that this opening is approximately 10 times more accurate when performed with CATALYS than what is achievable by hand.
 CATALYS then softens and breaks up the hard cataract into tiny pieces, allowing for gentler, easier cataract removal.